bio-ontology-research-group/BORD/readme.md

 ```

 ## Lexical annotation for distant supervision
-1. Create the training dataset by lexically annotating a corpus provided in pubtator format:
+1. To create the training dataset by lexically annotating a corpus provided in pubtator format, run lexical_annot.sh

-    run lexical_annot.sh

  it requires the following arguments in order:
  - The ontology in obo format
  - The corpus that you want to annotate in pubtator format to create the weakly labeled dataset for training